spring-media/adsolutions-implementationReference/peculiar/reload-ads-event.md

 If you need to reload ads on your own, you can use a custom event, which is loaded into the window via the adlib.
 By dispatching the event "reloadAds", you will reload all visible ads inside the current viewport of your site.

+This is how it could look as an ES5 cross browser example:

 ```html